 Part of French luxury group Kering, Balenciaga is becoming one of the fastest-growing fashion luxury brands in the world.

-Helmed by designer Demna Gvasalia, the reinvention of Balenciaga with a streetwear and athleisure feel has attracted Millennials and Generation Z luxury shoppers — said to make up 60 percent of Balenciaga’s consumers — and is driving Balenciaga’s popularity with fashion influencers and runway shows alike.
+Helmed by designer Demna Gvasalia, the reinvention of Balenciaga with a streetwear and athleisure feel has attracted Millennials and Generation Z luxury shoppers — said to make up 60 per cent of Balenciaga’s consumers — and is driving Balenciaga’s popularity with fashion influencers and runway shows alike.

 Balenciaga has seen impressive growth in certain categories, including handbags, clothing and footwear.
 The Speed Trainers and Triple-S sneakers, in particular, have been turning heads.

-Most popular terms associated with Balenciaga online
+Most popular Balenciaga items online

 When searching for Balenciaga online, people most often looked for the following products: